, also known as Vat Savitri Vrat

 Vat Savitri Vrat dates from 2022 to 2026

-On Vat Purnima, women fast for three days in honour of their husbands, as Savitri did.
-Throughout the three days, depictions of a Vat (banyan) tree, Savitri, Satyavan, and Yama are drawn on the floor or a wall in the home with a paste of sandal and rice.
-The couple’s golden carvings are placed in a sand tray and worshipped with mantras (chanting) and Vat leaves.
+During Vat Purnima, women observe a three-day fast as a tribute to their husbands, emulating the devotion of Savitri.
+Throughout these three days, intricate depictions of a banyan tree (Vat), Savitri, Satyavan, and Yama are meticulously drawn on the floor or a wall using a paste made from sandalwood and rice.
+Golden figurines representing the divine couple are placed in a tray filled with sand and worshipped with mantras and Vat leaves.

-.
-They bathe in sesame seeds and ‘amla’ (Indian gooseberry).
-Women dress in exquisite fresh garments and bangles and apply vermillion to their foreheads after bathing.
-The day begins with the offering of any five fruits and coconut.
-Women who fast for three days eat only the roots during that time.
-They consume the root of the Vat or the banyan tree with water.
+, women rise before sunrise and partake in a purifying bath infused with sesame seeds and Indian gooseberry (amla).
+Adorned in fresh and vibrant attire, they embellish their wrists with bangles and apply vermilion to their foreheads after bathing.
+The day commences with the offering of five different fruits and a coconut.
+Women who observe the three-day fast consume only roots during this period, particularly the root of the banyan tree (Vat), accompanied by water.

 Get Your Free Marriage Predictions

-Savitri was very lovely and pure that it intimidated the men in her kingdom, and no man could ask for her hand in marriage.
-Asvapathi then advised Savitri to find a husband for herself.
-So she embarked on a journey and met Satyavan, the son of a blind monarch, Dyumatsena, who was exiled to the forest.
-Savitri returned home to inform her father about her decision to marry Satyavan.
-Sage Narada informed her that she had made the wrong decision as Satyavan, who was flawless in every way, would die one year from that day.
-However, Savitri refused to back down and married Satyavan.
+Savitri grew up to be a paragon of beauty and purity, captivating the hearts of all in her kingdom.
+However, no man dared to ask for her hand in marriage, fearing her ethereal presence.
+In light of this, Asvapati advised Savitri to choose a suitable husband for herself.
+Thus, she embarked on a journey and encountered Satyavan, the son of a blind king named Dyumatsena, who had been exiled to the forest.
+Savitri returned home and informed her father of her decision to marry Satyavan.
+Sage Narada intervened, revealing that Satyavan, though perfect in every way, had only one year to live.
+Despite this grim prophecy, Savitri remained resolute in her choice and married Satyavan.

 Click to Check Free Love Matching